DFE-Digital/service-manual-gone/README.md

 - [DfE Architecture](https://dfe-digital.github.io/architecture/common-components/#common-components)
 - [User Research Slack](https://ukgovernmentdfe.slack.com/archives/C53D6R7SP)

-Additionally, you can find information about service assessments on the [Intranet](https://educationgovuk.sharepoint.com/sites/dfe-home)
+Additionally, you can find information about service assessments on the [DfE Intranet]([https://educationgovuk.sharepoint.com/sites/dfe-home](https://educationgovuk.sharepoint.com/sites/ciog/Service%20Assessment%20Plus/Home.aspx))

 ## If you want to get involved

 [Complete this form]() to help us build the thing right.

-As we start to research and design a way to help teams understand how to apply the Service Standard, and what good looks like across DfE, we need to test our content.
-Get involved with user research and creating standards content for the content and design communities.
+As we start to research and design a way to help teams understand how to apply the Service Standard, and what good looks like in DfE, we need to test the content.
+You can get involved with user research and creating standards content for the content and design communities.